longturn/freeciv21/docs/Coding/hacking.rst

 Map Structure
 =============

-The map is maintained in a pretty straightforward C array, containing X*Y Tiles.
-You can use the function :code:`struct tile *map_pos_to_tile(x, y)` to find a pointer to a specific Tile.
-A Tile has various fields;
+The map is maintained in a pretty straightforward C array, containing X*Y tiles.
+You can use the function :code:`struct tile *map_pos_to_tile(x, y)` to find a pointer to a specific tile.
+A tile has various fields;
 see the struct in :file:`common/map.h`.

-You may iterate Tiles, you may use the following methods:
+You may iterate tiles, you may use the following methods:

 .. code-block:: rst